 Residential Treatment of Emerging Young Adults

-Jesse Viner, MD interview by Jeffrey Arnett PhD, Professor of Developmental Psychology at Clarke University and originator of the term Emerging Adult.
+Jesse Viner, CEO/Chief Medical Officer interview by Jeffrey Arnett PhD, Professor of Developmental Psychology at Clarke University and originator of the term Emerging Adult.

 Jeffrey Jensen Arnett: What kinds of problems do you treat in the Yellowbrick program?

 Dr. Jesse Viner: We see a broad spectrum of psychiatric and developmental difficulties here.
 What everyone shares in common is that they’re all in emerging adulthood, ages 18-30, and the other thing is that they’ve all experienced a serious discontinuity in their development due to psychiatric problems.
 That’s what we really focus on.
 We address the specific problem, anxiety to anorexia, but also the disruption in their development.
 We try to help them get back on track in education, work, and relationships.